Coder-RD/SQL-Challenge/README.md

 The **Japan Population** challenge focuses on calculating the total population of cities located in Japan.

-The `SUM()` aggregate function is used to calculate the total population, while the `WHERE` clause filters the records using the required country code.
+The `SUM()` aggregate function is used to calculate the total population, while the `WHERE` clause filters records using the required country code.

 ### 🔑 SQL Query Concept